 virt-manager from your laptop to connect to the Raspberry Pi via ssh, while having the comfort of a GUI at hand.

 From the repository, select the disk image you want to have.
-I used the JeOS image (Just enough OS - a very minimal image with barely enough to boot the system) openSUSE-Leap-15.1-ARM-JeOS-raspberrypi3.aarch64-2019.05.17-Snapshot1.105.raw.xz because we want to have as much RAM as possible for the guests.
+I used the JeOS image (Just enough OS - a minimal VM image with just enough system to boot in a VM) openSUSE-Leap-15.1-ARM-JeOS-raspberrypi3.aarch64-2019.05.17-Snapshot1.105.raw.xz because we want to have as much RAM as possible for the guests.
 With only 1GB on the Raspberry Pi 3, a desktop system might consume a bit too much memory per se.
 Download the image, copy it to the SD card and boot into the system.
-Don't use anything below 16GB, as the system+iso+disk images will need some space.
+Don’t use anything below 16GB, as the system+iso+disk images will need some space.

 Boot into the system and ensure, you have ssh root access to your raspberry.
 I’m naming this one